-This long-term photographic project documents living folk dress in Rättvik municipality through monthly portrait sessions with different individuals wearing traditional costume in their own local setting.
+This long-term photographic project documents living folk dress in Rättvik's Council through monthly portrait sessions with different individuals wearing traditional costume in their own local setting.
 The work unfolds over the course of a year, following seasonal change and focusing on the act of wearing the dress, its material presence, and its relationship to place.

 The project centres on three locally rooted costumes: the Rättvik costume, the Boda costume, and the Ore costume.
 It functions both as a process of photographic development and as a form of visual fieldwork, contributing to a contemporary record of living dress traditions as they are practised today.